ovflowd/patchwork/Documentation/driver-api/pm/notifiers.rst

 	additional work is done between the notifiers and the invocation of PM callbacks for the "freeze" transition.

+``PM_HIBERNATION_POST_FREEZE``
+	The system is going to hibernate and tasks have just been frozen.

+``PM_SUSPEND_PREPARE``
+	The system is going to suspend, tasks will be frozen immediately.
+This is different from ``PM_HIBERNATION_PREPARE`` above, because in this case additional work is done between the notifiers and the invocation of PM callbacks for the "freeze" transition.

+``PM_SUSPEND_POST_FREEZE``
+	The system is going to suspend and tasks have just been frozen.

 ``PM_POST_HIBERNATION``
 	The system memory state has been restored from a hibernation image or an error occurred during hibernation.
 Device restore callbacks have been